 In addition, despite legal protection many employees may still face retaliation or discrimination for speaking up.
-It can be difficult to fully understand your rights as an employee, and hiring a California unpaid overtime attorney allows you to get help when you need it most.
+It can be difficult to fully understand your rights as an employee, and hiring an attorney allows you to get help when you need it most.

 Is Your Employer Withholding Overtime Wages?

-For more information on how we can help you with your unpaid overtime, contact our California unpaid overtime attorney today to schedule a free consultation.
+For more information on how we can help you with your unpaid overtime, contact our San Diego unpaid overtime attorney today to schedule a free consultation.
 We also handle clients with other types of employment cases, including sexual misconduct, wrongful discharge, and work discrimination.